hakanayaz/PIRQ_Draft/Module 1/README.md

 + Code Generator (target-machine code)
 + Machine-Dependent Code Optimizer (target-machine code)

 Our goal in Module 1 is using different languages and creating same IR representation.
 More specific explnation will be given with related programming languages.
-All hig level language has own steps for the intermediate representation.
+All high level language has own steps for the intermediate representation.